Ahmedatia99/portfolio/README.md

 React Router – To manage page sections as routes for better organization.
 Vite – Lightning-fast build tool for improved development experience.

-Contact
-Feel free to reach out if you have questions or just want to connect!

-Email: myemail@example.com
-LinkedIn: LinkedIn Profile
-Website: www.mywebsite.com